libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ## Improved muxer selection

-The security protocol's ability of supporting higher level abstract protocol negotiation (for example, TLS's support of NextProtos, and Noise's support of Early Data) makes it possible to collapse the step 2 and step 3 in the previous section into one step.
-Muxer selection can be performed as part of the security protocol handshake, thus there is no need to perform another mutistream-selection negotiation for muxer selection.
+The security protocol's ability of supporting higher level abstract protocol negotiation (for example, TLS's support of ALPN, and Noise's support of Early Data) makes it possible to collapse the step 2 and step 3 in the previous section into one step.
+Muxer selection can be performed as part of the security protocol handshake, thus there is no need to perform another mutistream -selection negotiation for muxer selection.

 In order to achieve the above stated goal, each candidate muxer will be represented by a protocol name/code, and the candidate muxers are supplied to